SravyaKodati/Invoice-Automation/README.md

 ## Need Help?

 If you run into any problems or have questions, feel free to ask!
-The tool is designed to be user-friendly, but sometimes things need a little tweaking to work just right for your specific needs.
-I tried this out in colab initially but ran into permission issues, so switched back to VS code.
+The tool is designed to be user-friendly, but sometimes things need a little tweaking to work just right for your specific needs (I tried this out in colab initially but ran into permission issues, so switched back to VS code).